-(1) Unless otherwise indicated the address of each beneficial owner identified is 31 East 62nd Street, 5th floor, New York, New York 10065.

-- (2) Unless otherwise indicated, each person has sole investment and voting power with respect to the shares indicated.
+- (1) Unless otherwise indicated the address of each beneficial owner identified is 31 East 62 nd Street, 5 th floor, New York, New York 10065. - (2) Unless otherwise indicated, each person has sole investment and voting power with respect to the shares indicated.
 For purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any shares as of a given date which such person has the right to acquire within 60 days after such date.
-For purposes of computing the percentage of outstanding shares held by each person or group of persons named above on a given date, any security which such person or persons has the right to acquire within 60 days after such date is deemed to be outstanding for the purpose of computing the percentage ownership of such person or persons, but is not deemed to be outstanding for the purpose of computing the person. - (3) Based on the amended Schedule 13D filed with the SEC on November 18, 2016 by MacAndrews & Forbes Incorporated, reporting beneficial ownership.
+For purposes of computing the percentage of outstanding shares held by each person or group of persons named above on a given date, any security which such person or persons has the right to acquire within 60 days after such date is deemed to be outstanding for the purpose of computing the percentage ownership of such person or persons, but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person. - (3) Based on the amended Schedule 13D filed with the SEC on November 18, 2016 by MacAndrews & Forbes Incorporated, reporting beneficial ownership.
 The underlying beneficial owners, MacAndrews & Forbes LLC and ST Holdings One LLC, are direct, wholly owned subsidiaries of MacAndrews & Forbes Incorporated.
-The ROP Revocable Trust dated 1/9/2018, of which Ronald O. Perelman is the sole trustee and beneficiary, is the sole stockholder of MacAndrews & Forbes Incorporated. - (4) Based on the Schedule 13G filed with the SEC on October 3, 2018 by Andrew Sole reporting beneficial ownership.
-Beneficial ownership is comprised of 4,092,033 shares held by investment partnerships managed by affiliates of Andrew Sole and 145,033 shares that are owned outright by Andrew Sole. - (5) Includes 30,000 shares of Common Stock issuable upon exercise of options.
-Also includes 15,000 restricted stock units vesting on May 22, 2019. - (6) Includes 30,000 shares of Common Stock issuable upon exercise of options.
-Also includes 15,000 restricted stock units vesting on May 22, 2019. - (7) Includes 30,000 shares of Common Stock issuable upon exercise of options.
-Also includes 15,000 restricted stock units vesting on May 22, 2019. - (8) Includes 25,000 shares of Common Stock issuable upon exercise of options.
-Also includes 15,000 restricted stock units vesting on May 22, 2019. - (9) Includes 30,000 shares of Common Stock issuable upon exercise of options.
-Also includes 15,000 restricted stock units vesting on May 22, 2019. - (10) Includes 25,000 shares of Common Stock issuable upon exercise of options.
-Also includes 15,000 restricted stock units vesting on May 22, 2019. - (11) Includes 30,000 shares of Common Stock issuable upon exercise of options.
-Also includes 15,000 restricted stock units vesting on May 22, 2019. - (12) Includes 120,000 shares of Common Stock issuable upon exercise of options. - (13) See footnotes (5)-(12).
+The ROP Revocable Trust dated 1/9/2018, of which Ronald O. Perelman is the sole trustee and beneficiary, is the sole stockholder of MacAndrews & Forbes Incorporated. - (4) Based on the Schedule 13D/A filed with the SEC on February 24, 2020 by Andrew L. Sole and Paul Saunders, Jr., as members of a "group," reporting beneficial ownership.
+Beneficial ownership is comprised of 2,740,000 shares held by investment partnerships managed by affiliates of Paul Saunders, Jr., 10,000 shares held outright by Paul Saunders, Jr., 4,076,309 shares held by investment partnerships managed by affiliates of Andrew Sole, and 145,337 shares held outright by Andrew Sole. - (5) Based on the Schedule 13G filed with the SEC on February 7, 2020 by BlackRock, Inc. reporting beneficial ownership. - (6) Includes 20,000 shares of Common Stock issuable upon exercise of options.
+Also includes 15,000 restricted stock units vesting on May 21, 2020. - (7) Includes 20,000 shares of Common Stock issuable upon exercise of options.
+Also includes 15,000 restricted stock units vesting on May 21, 2020. - (8) Includes 25,000 shares of Common Stock issuable upon exercise of options.
+Also includes 15,000 restricted stock units vesting on May 21, 2020 - (9) Includes 25,000 shares of Common Stock issuable upon exercise of options.
+Also includes 15,000 restricted stock units vesting on May 21, 2020. - (10) Includes 20,000 shares of Common Stock issuable upon exercise of options.
+Also includes 15,000 restricted stock units vesting on May 21, 2020. - (11) Includes 25,000 shares of Common Stock issuable upon exercise of options.
+Also includes 15,000 restricted stock units vesting on May 21, 2020 - (12) Includes 15,000 restricted stock units vesting on May 21, 2020. - (13) Includes 20,000 shares of Common Stock issuable upon exercise of options.
+Also includes 15,000 restricted stock units vesting on May 21, 2020. - (14) Includes 120,000 shares of Common Stock issuable upon exercise of options. - (15) See footnotes (6)-(14).